flynn/flynn/source/docs/index.html.md

 Flynn is two things:

-1) a "distribution" of components that out-of-the-box gives companies a reasonable starting point for an internal "platform" for running their applications and services,
+1. a "distribution" of components that out-of-the-box gives companies a reasonable starting point for an internal "platform" for running their applications and services,

-2) the banner for a collection of independent projects that together make up a toolkit or loose framework for building distributed systems.
+2. the banner for a collection of independent projects that together make up a toolkit or loose framework for building distributed systems.

 Flynn is both a whole and many parts, depending on what is most useful for you.
 The common goal is to democratize years of experience and best practices in building distributed systems.
 It is the software layer between operators and developers that makes both their lives easier.

-## How to use this Guidebook
+## How to use this document

-This guidebook is intended to be read primarily for developers and contributors of the project, however it should provide just as much insight for users of Flynn.
+This document is intended to be read primarily for developers and contributors of the project, however it should provide just as much insight for users of Flynn.
 Since Flynn is designed to be understandable and "hackable" by its users, and as much as possible built with itself, we treat users (both operators and developers) and contributors as equal citizens.

 ## Design Philosophy